worthingtonse/WEST-Protocol/H. Locker Services.md

 ## PUT

 Store is the exact same thing as POWN SUM but instead of adding a sum, a single PAN is used for all the tokens.
 This PAN becomes the "Locker Number".
 However, to make it clear that the PAN is a locker number, the last four bytes must be set to all ones (0xFF) by the client.
+If a client is generating a locker key based on a hash of something, they should create the whole hash and then write all ones over the last four bytes.
+This is done so that the RAIDA can index the lockercodes easier and determine a coin is in a locker or not without having to have a seperate table or seperate index.
+It also allows the caller to create more than one locker key at the same time.

-Sample Store Request:
+Sample Put Request:
 ```c
 CH CH CH CH CH CH CH CH CH CH CH CH CH CH CH CH
 DN  SN SN SN SN